 Step 1: Describe the Project Lighting

-Step 2: Describe the Wildlife
+Step 2: Describe the Wildlife or Ecological Community

-Step 3: Risk Assessment
+Step 3: Impact Assessment

-Following completion of the preceding steps, our EIA Specialists will develop a project-specific impact assessment that accounts for the level of detail available for the lighting design and the presence of species that are vulnerable to impacts from artificial light.
+Following the completion of the preceding steps, our EIA Specialists will develop a project-specific impact assessment that accounts for the level of detail available for the lighting design and the presence of species that are vulnerable to impacts from artificial light.
 The output is a high-quality risk assessment tailored to your needs and situation.